 Hazard was imperious during the 2014/15 season, scooping the Player of the Season award as Chelsea won the Premier League title.

 But the 2015/16 season saw he look a shadow of his former self – he failed to score a league goal until April, but was back in form for the 2016/17 campaign.

 There was nationwide head scratching when Henderson was announced as the man to grace FIFA 16’s cover following a vote.

 But Hendo became the next player to be struck by FIFA’s cover curse with injury leaving him sweating on a Euro 2016 place.

 He eventually made it to France, only to play one match before… well, Iceland happened.

 Borussia Dortmund attacker Marco Reus is undoubtedly brilliant at football, as well as being a vastly popular player amongst fans across the world.

-Unfortunately for him, his knees are notoriously dodgy, and after he was voted by the public to be the face of FIFA 17, he missed eight BVB games throughout the 2016/17 season before finishing the campaign by rupturing his cruciate ligament, the poor bloke.
+Unfortunately for him, his knees are notoriously dodgy, and after he was voted by the public to be the face of FIFA 17, he managed just 24 games before again rupturing his anterior cruciate ligament in May, putting him out until January next year.

 Well, watch this space… but don’t tell us we didn’t warn you Ronnie.